 Rick Newell, Executive Director

 Rick Newell had a good career in technology working at companies like Microsoft, Sun Microsystems and Cingular.
 Rick, however, felt he wanted to try something different.
 Instead, he went to work at the Rotary Boys & Girls Club in the Central District of Seattle.
 Newell applied the same work ethic he gave in the corporate world to the kids at the club.
 The result was the youth he mentored won 9 national awards from a pool of a 2 million kids over a 7 year period.
-From his years at the Boys & Girls Club Newell came to firmly believe that the need of the hour in the urban core is positive male role models.
+From his 7 years at the Boys & Girls Club Newell came to firmly believe that the need of the hour in the urban core is positive near-peer male role models.
 Rick is happily married to his wife, Rebecca, and loves being a dad to his four boys.
+They live a block off of Rainier Avenue and close to those they serve.

 Kelvin Washington, Area Director